Review: First Ascent Contour 30l daypack

 Disclosure

-First Ascent provided the daypack for review.
-The author purchased one on his one account after the reviewed bag was returned.
-The Contour can be purchased from First Ascent’s online store, as well as most outdoor retailers.
+First Ascent provided this daypack for review.
+The author later purchased one independently after returning the review sample.
+The Contour can be purchased from First Ascent’s online store and most outdoor retailers.